simonxciv/kirby-piglatin/readme.md

 # Kirby Pig Latin Plugin!

 Have you ever wished you could easily convert your website's text to pig latin?
-Have you looked far and wide for the perfect Kirby CMS plugin to do this exact thing for you?
-Are you a masochist who wants to install a terrible, hacky, ugly plugin that's certain to break things?
+Have you looked far and wide for the perfect [Kirby CMS](https://getkirby.com/) plugin to do this exact thing for you?
+Are you a masochist who enjoys installing terrible, hacky, ugly plugins that are almost certain to break everything?
 Well today's your lucky day!

 ## Introducing, my Kirby Pig Latin plugin!